-Sedimentation patterns and main controlling factors of the Weizhou Formation beach-bar deposits on the northern steep slope zone of the Haizhong Depression
+Sedimentation and controlling factors on beach-bar facies of Weizhou Formation in northern steep slope zone of Haizhong Sag

 -